ViewComponent/view_component/docs/guide/slots.md

 ## Lambda slots

-Slots can be defined as lambdas that returns content to be rendered.
-Lambda slots are useful when you're outputting basic markup that doesn't warrant its own component yet.
+It's also possible to define a slot as a lambda that returns content to be rendered (either a string or a ViewComponent instance).
+Lambda slots are useful in cases where writing another component may be unnecessary, such as working with helpers like `content_tag` or as wrappers for another ViewComponent with specific default values:

 ```ruby
 class BlogComponent < ViewComponent::Base